ptribble/jdk-sunos-patches/jdk16/jdk-jdk-16-18/README-sparc.txt

 Changes in this release:

-No SPARC build attempted at 16+18, the regular patches are broken.
+No SPARC build attempted at 16+18, the regular patches were broken, although now fixed.